-ENG 100 Strategies for Basic Academic and Pre-professional Writing
+ENG 100 (ENGL 100) Strategies for Basic Academic and Pre-professional Writing

 Develops basic academic writing skills emphasizing logical structure and clarity through the paragraph and essay forms.
 Additionally, this course offers students practice in pre-professional writing closely tied to their programs of study and the credential of value they are pursuing.
+(3 lec?)
+Prerequisite: Refer to Placement Chart on Page 45.
 A passing grade of C or higher is required.
-Prerequisite: Refer to Placement Chart on Page 45.

-ENG 101 College Composition
+ENG 101 (ENGL 101) College Composition